 With regards to historical trauma in Russia, Kurkov writes:

 I highly recommend Diary of an Invasion, especially to those unfamiliar with the history of Ukraine and Eastern Europe.
 I would also encourage you to first read a good history book of Ukraine.

-Also, please refer to the list, I previously prepared, of the contemporary Ukrainian writers which might of help for those interested in learning more about the current situation in Ukraine.
+Also, please refer to the list of the contemporary Ukrainian writers which might be of help to those interested in learning more about the current situation in Ukraine.